-In his first blog, our CEO Jason Oakley explains why brokers will play a vital role in our mission to help the UK’s SMEs thrive
+In our first blog we explains why brokers will play a vital role in our mission to help the UK’s SMEs thrive

-I know 2020 was a tough year for many small businesses, but I sense a renewed optimism in the sector as we begin the New Year.
+2020 was a tough year for many small businesses, but there is a renewed optimism in the sector as we begin the New Year.
 This is especially true for us at Recognise as we open our doors to new business for the first time.

 So how can we, and other SME lenders, support Britain’s small businesses as they recover from the challenges of the last ten months and help grow the country’s economy?
-That was the question asked of me and a number of my commercial lending peers at the FIBA Annual Conference, which, as is the new normal, was held completely online.
+That was a question asked posed at the FIBA Annual Conference.

 FIBA it is the Financial Intermediary and Broker Association, a group dedicated to supporting and promoting the role of financial intermediaries in the UK.
 In particular, its mission is to help further grow the professionalism of the broker community.

-I think the role of FIBA is crucially important because, in answer to the question posed at its conference, I believe brokers and intermediaries will play a pivotal role in assisting lenders to support small businesses and help them prosper.
+The role of FIBA is crucially important because, in answer to the question posed at its conference, brokers and intermediaries will play a pivotal role in assisting lenders to support small businesses and help them prosper.

 Small and medium sized companies are truly the lifeblood of Britain and our economy.
 They account for more than 99% of all businesses in the country, and just as importantly, they employee almost 60% of the UK’s total workforce, according to government figures.
 In short, if SMEs don’t succeed, the UK economy won’t succeed.